-- b) No development or site alteration shall be permitted in, or within 30 metres of, a Linkage Area unless an Environmental Impact Study has demonstrated, to the satisfaction of the Township, Niagara Region, and any other approval authority, that there will be no negative impacts on the Linkage Area or its ecological functions.
-This requirement will be addressed through both the EIS required at the Block Plan stage and where a scoped EIS is required as part of a complete application for development. - c) The uses permitted within a Linkage Area shall be limited to the following: - i. those uses identified as permitted uses in Core Areas in Policy No. 6.11.7.3.5.e); and - ii. passive recreation uses and infrastructure to support such uses, such as trails and rest areas, provided that the overall ecological function of the Linkage Area is maintained. - Notwithstanding Policies No. 15.a), No. 15.b), and No. 15.c) above of this subsection, nothing in this Plan is intended to limit the ability of an existing agricultural use to continue within a Linkage Area. - e) Notwithstanding Policy No. 15.b), the following forms of minor construction may be permitted within a Linkage Area without requiring the completion of an EIS: - the erection of a new building or structure for an agricultural use, an agriculture-related use, or an on-farm diversified use, provided that the building or structure has a ground floor area less than 200 m2; - expansions to an existing building or structure for an agricultural use, an agriculture-related use, or an on-farm diversified use, provided that such expansions occupy an area that is less than 50% of the size of the original building and that is less than 200 m2; - iii. the erection of a new accessory building to an existing residential use, provided that the accessory building has a ground floor area less than 50 m2; - iv. expansions to an existing residential building or an existing accessory building to a residential use, provided that such expansions occupy an area that is less than 50% of the size of the original building; and
+- iii.
+Stormwater management facilities, based upon the SWS. - d) Notwithstanding Policies Nos.
+6.11.7.3.15.a), b), and c) above of this subsection, nothing in this Plan is intended to limit the ability of an existing agricultural use to continue within a Linkage. - e) Notwithstanding Policy No. 6.11.7.3.15.b), the following forms of minor construction may be permitted within a Linkage without requiring the completion of an EIS: - the erection of a new building or structure for an existing agricultural use, an existing agriculture-related use, or an existing on-farm diversified use, provided that the building or structure has a ground floor area less than 200 m2; - expansions to an existing building or structure for an existing agricultural use, an existing agriculture-related use, or an existing on-farm diversified use, provided that such expansions occupy an area that is less than 50% of the size of the original building and that is less than 200 m2; - the erection of a new accessory building to an existing residential use, provided that the accessory building has a ground floor area less than 50 m2; - expansions to an existing residential building or an existing accessory building to a residential use, provided that such expansions occupy an area that is less than 50% of the size of the original building; and - v. the reconstruction of an existing residential dwelling of the same size in the same location. - f) Where development is proposed on lands that contain all or part of a Linkage, the Township may require that active restoration measures, such as the planting of native species, be undertaken as a condition of development approval. - g) Where the proposed development of lands that contain all or part of a Linkage involves the creation of one or more lots: - i. the Linkage shall be maintained as a single block; or - where it is not possible to maintain a Linkage as a single block, any fragmentation of the Linkage into multiple blocks shall be minimized. - h) It is the intent of this Plan that the hydro corridor lands running east-west across the northern portion of the Smithville Urban Area, which lands are identified as a Linkage on Schedule "E-

-- v. the reconstruction of an existing residential dwelling of the same size in the same location. - f) Where development is proposed on lands that contain all or part of a Linkage Area, the Township may require that active restoration measures, such as the planting of native species, be undertaken as a condition of development approval. - g) Where the proposed development of lands that contain all or part of a Linkage Area involves the creation of one or more lots: - i. the Linkage Area shall be maintained as a single block; or - ii. where it is not possible to maintain a Linkage Area as a single block, any fragmentation of the Linkage Area into multiple blocks shall be minimized. - h) It is the intent of this Plan that the hydro corridor lands running east-west across the northern portion of the Smithville Urban Area, which lands are identified as a Linkage Area on Schedule "E-12", be incorporated into the active transportation network as a naturalized multi-modal trail in a manner that maintains the ecological functions of the corridor as a Linkage Area. - The Township will encourage proposed development to incorporate linkages that are not shown on Schedule "E-12" where the provision of such linkages is ecologically appropriate, and particularly where such linkages would serve to connect otherwise isolated features (such as those identified as "Wetlands for Further Review") to the larger NHS. - j) Further to Policy No. 15.i) above, the Township may seek to establish a linkage of any width between the unnamed tributary of Twenty Mile Creek that runs south of Forestview Court and the U-shaped woodland located approximately 500 metres to the south, notwithstanding that this corridor is not identified as a Linkage Area on Schedule "E-12". - 16.
-Recommended Restoration Areas
+- 12", be incorporated into the active transportation network as a naturalized multi-modal trail in a manner that maintains the ecological functions of the corridor as a Linkage. - i) The Township will encourage proposed development to incorporate linkages that are not shown on Schedule "E-12" where the provision of such linkages is ecologically appropriate, and particularly where such linkages would serve to connect otherwise isolated features (such as those identified as "Wetlands for Further Review") to the larger NHS. - Further to Policy No. 6.11.7.3.15.i) above, the Township may seek to establish a linkage of any width-between the unnamed tributary of Twenty Mile Creek that runs south of Forestview Court and the U-shaped woodland located approximately 500 metres to the south, notwithstanding that this corridor is not identified as a Linkage on Schedule "E-12".
+The appropriate width of this linkage will be determined by the Township in consultation with the Region and the NPCA and based on the recommendations made in the approved EIS. - 16.
+Recommended Restoration Areas and Potential Restoration Areas